bc-discord/bc-discord.github.io/pages/balisong/maintenance/lubricants.md

 ---

 # Lubricant
 A <ins>lubricant</ins> is generally oil or material that sits in your pivot system to enable smooth action and minimizes wear-and-tear.
-Some lubricants use extra ingredents (i.e., <ins>additives</ins>) to further reduces friction for the pivot system.
+Some lubricants use extra ingredients (i.e., <ins>additives</ins>) to further reduce friction for the pivot system.

 {: .warning }
 > - Do not use WD-40 or organic oils (e.g., olive oil).